 One of the first articles I penned last year set out the value case for Apple (AAPL) stock.
 At the time, the shares were changing hands for something like $153 each.
 Since then, I note that the shares have returned around $156 apiece in share price appreciation, plus a couple of bucks or so in dividend cash.
 To all the folks out there who made an investment in Apple stock at the start of last year – you are currently up just over 100%.

 A couple of things stick out when analyzing that performance.
 Firstly, Apple’s business hasn’t actually changed all that much over the past year, and when I say that I’m speaking purely in terms of the headline numbers.
 I mean, back in its fiscal 2018 (Apple’s year ends in September remember) the company reported total revenue of around $265b from the sale of iPhones, Macs, iPads and associated services like its cut of App Store sales, iTunes movie downloads and so on.
 The insane profit margins Apple generates on that activity meant it managed to retain over 20% of that revenue as post-tax net profit.

 Now fast forward one year.
-Over its fiscal 2019 Apple actually collected a few billion dollars less in revenue than it did over the course of 2018.
+Over its fiscal 2019, Apple actually collected a few billion dollars less in revenue than it did over the course of 2018.
 Profit margins remained insanely high, which translated into slightly lower net profit in 2019 versus 2018.
 Despite the small fall in revenue and profit, Apple stock basically doubled in price over that period.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-Also, if you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!